botaul/botmaster/README.md

 ## Installation
-Note: You can run this bot from Windows as well.
-Search it on Google. <br>
+Note: You can run this bot on Windows and MacOS as well<br>
 Open your Linux terminal on the specified folder <br>
 ```bash
 # Clone this repository or download released version on https://github.com/fakhrirofi/twitter_autobase/releases